New York, New York

 Auckland, New Zealand

-We recently sat down with Ash, one of the residents of Short Lane to learn more about how she’s leveraged her home during unprecedented times.
+We recently sat down with Ash, one of the residents of Short Lane, to learn more about how she’s been using her home.

-How has the way you have used your building or space changed over time?
+How has the way you have used your apartment changed over time?

 Working from home has meant that we have needed to adapt our space to try and create some boundaries between our ‘home life’ and our ‘work life’.
 Fortunately the space is really flexible and open so we have been able to create different zones for different times of the day.
 Personally, I have really noticed that since I moved my desk to have a view out towards the lush balcony planters it has made a substantial improvement to my mood and general wellbeing.
 It makes me forget that we are several stories in the sky and feel a bit more grounded.

 Are there any particular features of your apartment that visitors are drawn to?